-Ruth has represented many university faculty members in court, before the MCAD, and in campus disciplinary proceedings.
-In one significant case, Ruth and Inga Bernstein successfully defended a female professor’s gender discrimination claims against the university’s motion for summary judgment.
+I have represented many university faculty members in court, before the MCAD, and in campus disciplinary proceedings.
+In one significant case, Inga Bernstein and I successfully defended a female professor’s gender discrimination claims against the university’s motion for summary judgment.
 While most of my employment practice is representing plaintiffs, I have represented several individual defendants accused of sexual harassment or workplace misconduct, and have convinced the MCAD to find a lack of probable cause regarding the allegations against my clients in multiple MCAD cases.Prior Experience

 At Harvard Law School, I was a member of the Harvard Legal Aid Bureau, where I represented clients in domestic relations cases and before the Department of Unemployment Assistance.
 I was a member of the editorial staff of the Harvard Journal of Law and Gender and a board member of Students Organized for the Prevention of Domestic Violence (STOPDV).
 Before becoming a lawyer, I was a recipient of the Michael C. Rockefeller Fellowship.Professional Activities